.

 Slant six engine - Performance upgrades

-Dan Stern strongly suggests, on applicable vehicles, bypassing the OSAC valve and cutting out the EGR if possible and legal; on 1974-75 models, replacing the Holley 1945 with a BBS or Holley 1920; and switching to NGK ZFR5N extended nose plugs (on 1974 and later vehicles, be sure to take off the metal washers first).
+Dan Stern recommended, on applicable vehicles, bypassing the OSAC valve if legal; and switching to NGK ZFR5N extended nose plugs (on 1974 and older vehicles, be sure to take off the metal washers first).
+The carb switch may entail further work due to port and/or linkage differences.
+Owners should check for vacuum leaks from the EGR valve, and for stuck EGR valves, since these are common problems.

 Factory-performance slant sixes (Bob Scott)